imc-trading/dock2box/api/README.md

 PUT | 500 | Internal Server Error, something failed getting document or writing it to the database PATCH | 200 | OK
-PATCH | 400 | Bad Request, something was incorrectly formatted in your requ PATCH | 500 | Internal Server Error, something failed getting document or w riting it to the database
-DELETE | 200 | OK
+PATCH | 400 | Bad Request, something was incorrectly formatted in your requ PATCH | 500 | Internal Server Error, something failed getting document or writing it to the database DELETE | 200 | OK
 DELETE | 404 | Not Found